HennessyTino/LU-Connect/README.md

 <!-- Prerequisites -->
 ### Prerequisites
-- This prokect uses *brew* as package manager locally
+- This project uses *brew* as package manager locally
 - This project uses *pip3* as package manager inside the virtual enviroment

 ```bash